Four steps on the path towards shared value.

 At the other extreme of the social impact spectrum — on the far right — lies the business that has found the intersection between social need, business opportunities, and corporate assets and expertise.
 This transformational concept was first introduced by Michael Porter and Mark Kramer in their seminal 2011 Harvard Business Review article.

-Unlike companies that carve out room in their budget for one-way, top-down donations, businesses that achieve shared value share the following characteristics:
+Unlike companies that carve out budget for one-way, top-down donations, businesses that achieve shared value have the following characteristics:

-- They have moved beyond tradeoffs, rejected the binary definition of for- and non- profit, and accepted the concept that a company can make money and make good.
+They’ve moved beyond tradeoffs, rejected the binary definition of for- and non- profit, and accepted that a company can make money and make good.

-Most brands hover in no man’s land, off to the left and not yet on the social impact spectrum.
+Most brands hover in no man’s land, not yet on the social impact spectrum.

-Over the course of my career, I’ve been granted an intimate look inside many different businesses, from the largest corporations in the world to locally owned family businesses.
+Over the course of my career, I’ve been granted an intimate look inside many different businesses, from large corporations to locally owned family businesses.
 I’ve worked for consumer brands and B-to-B alike.
 I’ve observed cultures that were dynamic, some that were traditional.
 Organizations that were highly hierarchical, and some that were more democratic.